Antisocial personality disorder describes individuals who tend to disregard and violate the rights of others around them.

 Antisocial personality disorder is characterized by a pattern of disregard for and violation of the rights of others.
-The diagnosis of antisocial personality disorder is not given to individuals under the age of 18 and is only given if there is a history of some symptoms of conduct disorder before age 15.
+The diagnosis of antisocial personality disorder is not given to individuals under the age of 18 but is given only if there is a history of some symptoms of conduct disorder before age 15.

-People with this illness may seem charming, but they are likely to be irritable and aggressive as well as irresponsible.
+People with this illness may seem charming on the surface, but they are likely to be irritable and aggressive as well as irresponsible.
 They may have numerous somatic complaints and perhaps attempt suicide.
-Due to their manipulative tendencies, it is difficult to separate what they say about themselves that is true from what is not.
+Due to their manipulative tendencies, it is difficult to tell whether they are lying or telling the truth.

-People with antisocial personality disorder often use alcohol and other drugs, which can exacerbate symptoms of the disorder.
-The coexistence of substance abuse and antisocial personality disorder complicates treatment for both.
+The alcohol and drug abuse common among people with antisocial personality disorder can exacerbate symptoms of the disorder.
+When substance abuse and antisocial personality disorder coexist, treatment is more complicated for both.

-While the exact causes of this disorder are unknown, environmental and genetic factors have been implicated.
+While the exact causes of this disorder are unknown, both environmental and genetic factors have been implicated.
 Genetic factors are suspected since the incidence of antisocial behavior is higher in people with an antisocial biological parent.
-Environmental factors are believed to contribute to the development of antisocial personality disorder since a person whose role model had antisocial tendencies is more likely to develop the disorder.
+Environmental factors may also be blamed, however, as a person whose role model had antisocial tendencies is more likely to develop them.

-About 3 percent of men and about 1 percent of women have antisocial personality disorder, with much higher percentages among the prison population.
+About 3 percent of men and about 1 percent of women have antisocial personality disorder.
+Much higher percentages exist among the prison population.

 Antisocial personality disorder is one of the most difficult personality disorders to treat.
-Individuals rarely seek treatment on their own and may only initiate therapy when mandated by a court.
-There is no known effective treatment for this disorder.
+Individuals rarely seek treatment on their own and may initiate therapy only when mandated to do so by a court.